Seirdy/seirdy.one/content/posts/website-best-practices.md

 This article is, and will probably always be, an ongoing work-in-progress.
 Some areas I have yet to cover:

 * How purely-cosmetic animations harm users with cognitive disabilities (e.g. attention disorders).
-* How exposing new content on hover is inaccessible to users with magnifiers, hand tremors, switch access, and touchscreens.
+* How exposing new content on hover is inaccessible to users with magnifiers, hand tremors, switch access, and touch&shy;screens.
 * Notes on improving support for braille displays.
 * How to work well with caret-based navigation.
 * Ways to keep tap targets large.
-The WCAG recommends tap targets at least 44 pixels tall and wide, large enough to easily tap on a touchscreen.
+The WCAG recommends tap targets at least 44 pixels tall and wide, large enough to easily tap on a touch&shy;screen.
 Google recommends raising that to 48 pixels, going so far as to make tap target size a ranking factor in search.
 * How to choose phrasings such that some meaning can be inferred without understanding numbers, for readers with dyscalculia.
 This is more applicable to posts whose main focus is not mathematical or quantitative.
 * How to include equations in a way that maximizes compatibility and accessibility.
 * Keypad-based navigation on feature phones (c.f.
 KaiOS devices).